Our Schools

 St Wilfrid's (Newton Heath) Voluntary Controlled Church of England Primary School

-This was the school linked to St Wilfrid's, Newton Heath (1908-1998) thanks to the Rossall Mission.
-In the 19th century there was a bit of a revival in the Church of England, especially from the Evangelical and 'Tractarian' wings of the church.
+The origins of the school predate. the church building, In the 19th century there was a bit of a revival in the Church of England, especially from the Evangelical and 'Tractarian' wings of the church.
 It was common for 'public schools' to found missions in the industrial cities of England, and St Wilfrid's is an example of this.

-You can find out more about it here:
+You can find out more about the present day school it here:

 https://www.stwilfridsceprimary.co.uk/